 Sauna Thermas 205 – Porto’s main sauna is a little old fashioned, but certainly not bad for a city of its size.
 Plus the entrance fee is only ten euros and it comes equipped with a wet sauna, dry sauna, video room, lounge area, two darkrooms and a smoking area.

-L'UOMO – a tucked away cruising bar that is open every day and has a classic sex club industrial look to it.
-It’s both a place to cruise and socialize with a dance floor and bar – sometimes they even have drag shows – to complement its swings, dungeon and dark rooms.
+L'UOMO – A tucked-away cruising bar open daily, featuring a classic sex-club industrial aesthetic.
+It’s both a place to cruise and socialize, with a dance floor and bar—sometimes hosting drag shows—to complement its swings, dungeon, and darkrooms.
 The entrance fee varies between ten and fifteen euros and includes a drink.

 Gay Events in Porto

-Porto Pride – since 2006 Porto has hosted a gay pride march every July, celebrating the LGBTQ+ community of the city.
-The event centers around the parade on the Saturday, but over the weekend there’s also a healthy mix of big parties and political conferences on queer issues.
-On both the Friday and Saturday a stage in Parque da Pasteleira hosts international music acts, DJs and drag queens.
+Porto Pride – Since 2006, Porto has hosted a gay pride march every July, celebrating the LGBTQ+ community of the city.
+The event centers around the parade on Saturday, but the weekend also includes a mix of big parties and political conferences on queer issues.
+On both Friday and Saturday, a stage in Parque da Pasteleira hosts international music acts, DJs, and drag queens.

 Day Trips from Porto

-Douro Valley – this is wine country!
-With river views, castles and breathtaking monasteries, forgetting your camera (or photo ready smart phone) would be a mortal sin.
-If you have time it's totally worth taking a day tour of the Douro Valley, which usually includes wine tasting and lunch.
+Douro Valley – This is wine country!
+With river views, castles, and breathtaking monasteries, forgetting your camera (or photo-ready smartphone) would be a mortal sin.
+If you have time, it’s definitely worth taking a day tour of the Douro Valley, which usually includes wine tasting and lunch.
 Book tour →

-Braga – definitely a town of contradictions!
-By day, it is the epitome of Christianity with an ancient, Rome-like atmosphere.
-But after dark, this town turns upside down offering a nearly unrivaled nightlife!
+Braga – Definitely a town of contradictions!
+By day, it epitomizes Christianity with an ancient, Rome-like atmosphere.
+But after dark, this town transforms, offering a nearly unrivaled nightlife!
 Book tour →

 For more information about visiting Porto visit the official visitor’s website: www.visitportoandnorth.travel